Options trading. Time decay’s role in vertical spread profitability

 - The nature of intrinsic and extrinsic value of vertical spreads

-- Extrinsic value and vertical spread profit/loss estimation
+- Extrinsic value and vertical spread profit/loss estimation in real options

 - Time decay and vertical spread profit/loss estimation